Most campaign pain is asset pain.

 Where I start

 Define the asset universe.
-What exists, what variants are required, what “done” means.
-People can’t hit a target they can’t see.
+What exists, what variants are required, what “done” means (people can’t hit a target they can’t see).

 Build the content matrix.
 Formats, sizes, markets, channels, owners, dates.
 One view of the workload, not ten different interpretations.

 Design the approval flow.
 Who approves what, in what order, and what happens when feedback conflicts.
-Most delays are down to routing.

 Protect the critical path.
 Final approvals, trafficking deadlines, localisation cut-offs.
 If it sits on the critical path, it’s guarded like the only exit in a fire.